cmitachi/Antimicrobial-resistance-genes-research/README.md

 ## :lab_coat: Data origin
 The 2024 data was gathered by myself using next generation sequencing _Illumina_ while the 2023 was given to me in order to make a large data analysis and compare the results.

+## 🔍 Finding
+The main families of antibiotics involved include macrolides, beta-lactams, tetracyclines, and aminoglycosides.

+The monthly trend is very stable in Novara, with three peaks in October, February, and September.
+However, in Turin, there was a sudden increase in 2024, with a decline in July, probably due to the summer holidays.

+If we look at the percentage of AMR genes per city, we see that in Novara it is 15%, much higher than in Turin.
+Proportionally, this percentage of the population shows that in Novara there are 4 AMR genes per 100,000 inhabitants, while in Turin there are 0.6.
+This could be due to a different percentage of the population at risk or different methods of sewage management.

+An interesting observation concerns the presence of resistance to aminoglycosides, which has been particularly prevalent in samples from Turin since 2024.
+This phenomenon could be linked to local clinical practices, suggesting possible selective pressure.
+It is also interesting to note the concomitant increase in beta-lactams, suggesting that these are found in broad-spectrum form.

 ## :notebook: Contents
 - Illumina FSA files
 - Datasets